-The Group is involved in construction projects Construction Contracts.
+The Group is involved in construction projects satisfaction of a performance obligation and customers.

-The revenue and profit recognised in a year on these projects is dependent, amongst others, on the assessment of the POC and the total budgeted cost estimated for the project.
-POC is measured by actual costs incurred to date as compared to the total budgeted cost.
+The revenue and profit recognised in a year on construction sites in-progress. these projects is dependent, amongst others, on the assessment of the Group's efforts or inputs to the construction projects (i.e. contract cost incurred for work performed) relative to the expected inputs to the construction projects (i.e. estimated total budgeted contract cost committed for the projects).